-“You wake up in a different world. […] You’ve forgotten something important.
+“You wake up in a different world. […] [You have] forgotten something important.
 But what?
-Remember – before it’s too late, and you’re lost forever. […] A dark/funny/surreal game about loneliness and loss.
-Comes with chat-speaking cyclopic cat and moon that tells dad jokes. […] Warning: there is explicit handling of suicide.”
+Remember [before it is] too late, and [you are] lost forever. […] A [dark, funny, surreal] game about loneliness and loss[, which comes] with [a speaking] cyclopic cat and [a] moon that tells dad jokes. […] Warning: [There] is explicit handling of suicide.”

-When you ever lost somebody close to you, you will know the feeling.
-A sadness, that overgrows your mind.
-A void right inside your brain and heart.
-A numbness in your eyes, ears and even your skin, because your body refuses to sense something else beside this emptiness.
-“YOU LEFT ME.” is a game about exactly that – and why it’s important to overcome this feeling.
+When you ever lost somebody close to you, you will know the feeling: A sadness overgrowing your mind, a void right inside your brain and heart and a numbness in your eyes, ears and even your skin, because your body refuses to sense something else beside this emptiness.
+“YOU LEFT ME.” is a game about exactly this feeling, and why it is important to overcome it.

 You wake up in your own bed, but in another world.
-An one-eyed cat sleeps beside you, but when you raise it out of its slumber, it will express some exaggerated joy because of each touch of you, and then you’ll have a chat about the irrelevance of normality.
-The shining moon will tell you bad jokes (maybe to cheer you up?), but sooner or later it will also sprinkle some depressing words and questions into your conversation, before the red disk on the horizon decides to go silent.
+An one-eyed cat sleeps beside you, but when you wake it from its slumber, it will express some exaggerated joy because of each single touch by you, and then you will have a chat about the irrelevance of normality.
+The shining moon will tell you bad jokes, but sooner or later it will also sprinkle some depressing words and questions into the conversation, before the red disk on the horizon decides to fall in silence.
 Can you read the post-it stickers on the fridge?
 Can you understand them?
-What’s their significance?
+What is their significance?
 Did you write them?
-What is there to remember?
+What is there to remember in “YOU LEFT ME.”?

-You don’t want to, but eventually you will have to.
-You have to travel to places like a clinic, your work and to the place, where it all began and ended at the same time.
-Your mask is cracking, and no glue can stop it from doing so.
-No pills can completely heal your soul, if you don’t confront yourself with the true reason of your fading smile.
+You do not want to, but eventually you will have to.
+You have to travel to places like a clinic, your work and to the place where it all began and ended.
+Your mask is cracking, and no glue can stop this process.
+No pills can completely heal your soul, if you do not confront yourself with the true reason of your fading smile.

 “YOU LEFT ME.” is a surrealistic, melancholic and still beautiful game about one of the basic fears of humankind: Losing somebody.
-Each of the game locations represents a strategy one might try to handle the depression that comes with such a loss.
-Overloading yourself with work to get distracted for example, to swallow drugs just to numb the pain or to take a trip down memory lane, without even recognizing it.
+Each location represents a strategy one might try to handle the depression that comes with such a loss.
+Overloading yourself with work to get distracted for example, to swallow drugs just to numb the pain or to take a trip down memory lane without even recognizing it.